-NatWest Trustee & Depositary Services Limited is the Depositary of the Company.
+6.1 NatWest Trustee & Depositary Services Limited is the Depositary of the Company.

 The Depositary is incorporated in England as a private limited company.
-Its registered office is at 250 Bishopsgate, London EC2M 4AA, which is also its head office.
-The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland.
+Its registered and head office is at 250 Bishopsgate, London EC2M 4AA.
+The ultimate holding company of the Depositary is the NatWest Group plc, which is incorporated in Scotland.
 The principal business activity of the Depositary is the provision of trustee and depositary services.

-Duties of the Depositary
+6.2 Duties of the Depositary

-The Depositary is responsible for the safekeeping of scheme property, monitoring the cash flows of the Fund, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents .
+The Depositary is responsible for the safekeeping of scheme property, monitoring the cash flows of the Fund, and must ensure that certain processes carried out by the ACD are performed in accordance with the applicable rules and scheme documents.

-Conflicts of interest
+6.3 Conflicts of interest